pkulchenko/fullmoon/README.md

 provided `status`, `headers`, and `body` values.
 `headers` is an optional table populated with HTTP header name/value pairs.
-If provided, this set of headers *removes all other headers* set earlier during handling of the same request.
+If provided, this set of headers *removes all other headers* set earlier during the handling of the same request.
 Similar to the headers set using the `request.headers` field, the names are *case-insensitive*, but provided aliases for header names with dashes are *case-sensitive*:
 `{ContentType = "foo"}` is an alternative form for